una/una.github.io/_posts/blog/2016-07-11-easy-perf-wins.md

 *But it isn't just about that bottom line.
 It's about making an experience work seamlessly.
 It's about saving humans from frustration, cognitive load, and the most valuable resources we have &mdash; time and money.
 (Yes, money &mdash; because [websites can be more expensive to access than you realize](https://speakerdeck.com/benschwarz/vanity-performance-metrics-looking-beyond-the-numbers)).*

-*You have such a big impact on performance and accessibility, and can literally make the Web better for other humans.
+*You have such a big impact, and can literally make the web better for other humans.
 We need you!*

 💖 *The People of the Internet*